Crestanzio/token-generator/README.md

 lexer(source, tokens);
 ```
-==WARNING==: This library is not complete and is not maintained, it's just a personal experiment to evolve my programming knowledge.
+==WARNING== : This library is not complete and is not maintained, it's just a personal experiment to evolve my programming knowledge.